coalton-lang/coalton-website/content/post/20220601-quantum-compiler.md

 It was a valuable case study, and we learned a lot from it, but we needed to try something different.

-## Towards a Discrete Instruction Set for Quantum Computation
+## Towards a discrete instruction set for quantum computation

 A typical quantum program is comprised of a sequence of operations that can be expressed mathematically as square matrices of complex numbers.
-The matrices are *unitary*—which means the matrices can never stretch or shrink a vector they multiply onto—and they have to have a power-of-two size.
+The matrices are [*unitary*](https://en.wikipedia.org/wiki/Unitary_matrix)—which means the matrices can never stretch or shrink a vector they multiply onto—and they have to have a power-of-two size.
 Just like classical computers, quantum computers have a set of operations they can natively perform.
 Quantum computers typically have only a small handful.
 For example, the set of native operations of an IBM quantum computer is:

 $$
 \begin{aligned}